ersohnstyne/neverball-docs/Entities.md

 --------|------------
 radius  | Checkpoint radius in meters.
 The default radius is "0.75". target  | Path that the checkpoint will travel along, starting from the linked *path_corner*.
-Both position and rotation are controlled by this path. target2 | Refers to a second path that controls the orientation of the goal.
+Both position and rotation are controlled by this path. target2 | Refers to a second path that controls the orientation of the checkpoint.
 This is useful when you want to control the position and orientation independently of each other.

 :warning: ***info_player_checkpoint requires only Pennyball 2.2.X or newer!***